buenodeandrade/buenodeandrade/README.md

     <span> Felipe Bueno de Andrade</span>
 </h1>

-I have worked in media as a journalist for a decade, experienced in video, image, text, and web tools, which led me to a carrer transition and a Systems Analysis and Dev degree.
+I have worked in media as a journalist for a decade, experienced in video, image, text, and web tools, which led me to a career transition and a Systems Analysis and Dev degree.
 In tech, I'm starting with Web and Front End Dev, but aiming the Gaming Industry.

 ---